Skip to main content

 Avalanche-CLI is a command-line tool that gives developers access to everything Avalanche.
-This release specializes in helping developers build and test Subnets.

-Subnet AddValidator
+Primary AddValidator

 Usage:

-avalanche subnet addValidator [subnetName] [flags]
+avalanche primary addValidator [flags]

 Flags: